cierrateam/developer-guidelines/source/docs/project-setups/statamic.md

 ## Create the root files

 Now we wanna create the base project and the root files for the project.
-To do so we enter the following command in our terminal, replace PROJECT with the name of the project (full domain of the project!) and make sure the statamic CLI is installed (https://statamic.dev/installing/local) :
+To do so we enter the following command in our terminal, replace PROJECT with the name of the project (full domain of the project!) and make sure the [statamic CLI](https://statamic.dev/installing/local) is installed:

 ```bash
 statamic new PROJECT studio1902/statamic-peak